 If it’s your first time to camp, then it’s totally understandable that you get overly excited.
-But, don’t let it get to you by buying expensive equipment and gears.
+But, don’t let it get to you by buying expensive equipment and outdoor camping gear.
 You don’t need to get the fanciest camp and high-tech gadgets.
 If you don’t have a tent yet, you can find really good ones at reasonable prices.
 Just make sure that it is weather-proof and you are good to go.

 5. Too Much Packing

 This is another concern when you get really excited about camping.
 This is even more important if you plan to hike.
 Make a list of what you really need and start from there.
 This avoids you bringing unnecessary things that might hinder you to have fun during your trip.
 Think about how much you can carry while on a long hike.
 If you can still bring more, then it’s fine to bring other stuff.